variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-23-how-to-eat-bone-broth-without-eating-bone-broth.md

 One of the biggest hurdles for many people to drinking bone broth as they intend, is the taste.

 I don’t know how you feel about it, but I personally feel like bone broth tastes like I’m sucking the insides of a live animal’s bones out and slurping it down.
 As a huge foodie and paleo proponent, I feel like a fraud for thinking bone broth tastes gross!
-But the truth is, I’m queasy about eating parts of animals that stray from normal American fare. &nbsp;
+But the truth is, I’m queasy about eating parts of animals that stray from normal American fare.

 You’ll not find me ordering liver, heart, tongue, or a gourmet bone marrow appetizer at my nearby locavore restaurant!
 YUCK!